Sciatica Nerve Pain Treatment in Bellevue, WA

 Anything from heavy lifting to coughing or sneezing can aggravate sciatica.
 The moment you put pressure on the nerve, you will experience flare-ups.

 To some extent, yes.
-But, doesn’t treat it.
+But it doesn’t treat it.
 It only makes sitting more comfortable.

 What triggers sciatica?

 Any changes in the spine that appear with old age can trigger sciatica.
-This includes bone spurs, disks, etc. But, putting too much pressure and stress on the spine can also trigger it.
+This includes bone spurs, discs, etc. But, putting too much pressure and stress on the spine can also trigger it.